 Underwriters for insurance contracts review any applications for coverage plans, and then reject or accept the applicant based on a standard system of risk analysis.
 Insurance brokers and other relevant insurance entities will submit the applications for insurance coverage for their clients, and then the underwriters review and choose whether or not to offer coverage.

-In addition, the underwriter will advise on any relevant risk management issues, determine appropriate levels of coverage for individuals and review current insurance clients for a continuation of coverage.
+In addition, they will advise on any relevant risk management issues, determine appropriate levels of coverage for individuals and review current insurance clients for a continuation of coverage.

 In the equity market an underwriter will administrate the issuance and distribution of securities from a company.
 The equity underwriter’s most prominent role is in initial public offerings, or IPOs.
 An IPO involves the sale of shares for a private company on a public stock exchange.